tienpv222/svelte-hash-router/README.md

 <Router/> <!-- will match '/networking/github' and '/networking/facebook' -->
 ```

 Each nested level consumes a `Router`.
-They only render neccessary routes once, so you can freely use them without worrying that will break your app.
+Once all `Router` are consumed, the rest will have no effect.
 ```svelte
 <!-- Layout.svelte -->
 <p>A social networking</p>